mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 flask-demo-app-vm  us-east1-b  n1-standard-1               10.142.0.2   35.211.106.214  RUNNING
 ```

-It works just like the local version of the app:
+If you type the address from `EXTERNAL_IP` into your browser, you will see it work just like the local version of the app:

 {% include image.html file="gce-app-1.png" alt="Screenshot of service account creation screen" max_width="667px" img_link="true" %}